m-sureshraj/thoughts/mongoose-populate-using-custom-field.md

 field stores string value of `isbnSchema.code`, not the `_id` value of `Isbn` document.

-If the `ref` option provides a way to choose a custom field as a foreign field, then we could have used the `ref` to form a relationship.
+If the `ref` option provides a way to choose a foreign field, then we could have used the `ref` to form a relationship.
 Instead, mongoose provides another feature for this exact use case.
 It's called [Virtuals](https://mongoosejs.com/docs/populate.html#populate-virtuals).